 The room was hot and sticky.
-The fans buzzed underneath my teacher’s voice as I peered outside the window, staring at the pink flowers blooming in the distance.
-They reminded me of strawberry ice cream.
-The perfect cool treat.
-A gust of wind blew through; I dreamed of being at the beach, surrounded by the ocean breeze.
+The fans buzzed underneath my teacher’s voice as I peered outside the window, a gust of wind blew through; I dreamed of being at the beach, surrounded by the ocean breeze.
 I hadn’t moved an inch, but my mind had wandered beyond the walls of the classroom.

 If you’ve lived long enough, you’ve probably escaped reality.
 Escapism allows us to cope and divert from the problems of life.
 It provides relief from trauma, quells stress, and allays boredom.
 It is there to assist us in whatever inevitable misfortunes we will face in life.

 While the concept of escaping is universal, its application is unique to each individual.

 I sat down with the president of Overbooked, an Ithaca College club for book fanatics, to get better insight into how others experience escapism.
 The president, Rory Gould, is a freshman exploratory student who often finds solace in reading graphic novels.
 It helps to subdue her anxiety about the state of the world.
 Existential problems like climate change create an atmosphere of suffocating urgency and lingering feelings of hopelessness.

 “Escapism for me is a breath of fresh air, a little reprieve from the world,” Rory said.
 “Escaping [through books] allows me to live vicariously through other characters.”

 Most experts agree and recognize that escaping reality is necessary and intrinsically a part of the human condition.